ShisatoYano/UsageOfFork/README.md

 ## Clone
 ---
-Open 'File' menue on the upper left of GUI and select 'Clone'.
+Open 'File' menu on the upper left of GUI and select 'Clone'.
 ![](2019-04-28-23-13-10.png)
 After 'Clone' was selected, the following window will be opened.
 You need to enter Repository URL, Parent folder and Repository name.
 Finally, you need to push 'Clone' button.
 ![](2019-04-28-23-11-11.png)